-- Call us on 13 7848 or request a Quitline callback.
-The Quitline is open from 8:00 am to 8:00 pm Monday to Friday.
-You can leave a message outside those hours and we'll call you back when Quitline opens.
+Call us on 13 7848 or request a Quitline callback.
+You can leave a message outside operating hours and we'll call you back when Quitline opens.

-- If you are deaf or have hearing or speech impairment, you can call the National Relay Service to access the Quitline.
+If you are deaf or have a hearing or speech impairment, you can call the National Relay Service to access the Quitline.

 TTY users phone 13 3677 and ask for 13 7848.

 Speak & Listen users phone 1300 555 727 then ask for 13 7848.

 Internet relay users connect to the National Relay Service then ask for 13 7848.

 Learn about Your rights and responsibilities as a Quitline user.

 You can help us improve by letting us know when you think we could do better and when we got it right.
 To help us improve, please go to our Complaints and Compliments page.